Harmony – Book Now

 The Harmony test is a blood test that looks for whether your baby has Down’s Syndrome, Edward’s or Patau’s Syndrome.
 In these conditions there are 3 copies of certain chromosomes instead of 2 (“Trisomy”).
 The test looks at DNA from the baby that is present in the mothers bloodstream.

-You can have this test at Somerset Early Scans from 10 weeks of pregnancy onwards.
+You can have a Harmony test at Somerset Early Scans from 10 weeks of pregnancy onwards.

-Like all tests, the Harmony test has a small risk of being incorrect.
-It may report a low probability of the baby being affected when in fact the baby does have the condition.
+Because the sensitivity is not 100% there is a small chance (less than 1%) that a harmony test may report a low probability of the baby being affected when in fact the baby does have the condition.

 Another aspect of test performance is its “positive predictive value” (PPV).
 This is the likelihood that a result stating a high chance that the baby has the condition, is correct.